archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 print(countItems(rdd).filter(lambda r: r[1] > 5).take(10))
 ```

+Note how you can add filters.
+In this case, we add a filter so you are looking at a network graph of pages containing the phrase "apple."

 ### Extraction of a Site Link Structure, organized by URL pattern

-In this following example, we run the same script but only extract links coming from URLs matching the pattern `http://geocities.com/EnchantedForest/.*`.
+In this following example, we run the same script but only extract links coming from URLs matching the pattern `dead.*`.
 We do so by using the `keepUrlPatterns` command.

 ```python
 import RecordLoader